Parallel-Bar Pull Up

 Frequently asked

-The Parallel Bar Pull Up primarily targets the Back.
-Supporting muscles include Biceps, Forearms.
+The Parallel-Bar Pull Up primarily targets the Lats.
+Supporting muscles include Back, Biceps, Shoulders, Forearms.